The authors of the 7th edition of the Publication Manual of the American Psychological Association (2020) advise writers to:

 - Provide documentation for all facts and figures that are not common knowledge.

 - Use the author-date system to cite references.
-This means that each work used in a paper has an in-text citation and a corresponding reference list entry at the end of the paper.
+This means that works used in a paper have in-text citations and a corresponding reference list entry at the end of the paper.
 The in-text citation appears in the body of the paper (including a table, figure, footnote, or appendix) and identifies the cited work by its author and publication date.
 Each reference list entry provides the author, date, title, and source of the work cited in the paper and enables the reader to both identify and retrieve the work.